hfp/libxs/documentation/libxs_gemm.md

 still fall through to lower-priority backends if the requested backend is not supplied or cannot dispatch the shape.

+Automatic selection takes a generated kernel only for resident operands, recognized by leading dimensions that match the kernel's own extent.
+A larger leading dimension means the operand is a window into a larger matrix: it streams, and neither generator packs or prefetches the panel the way a BLAS `gemm` does, so BLAS wins there by a wide margin.
+This is what a tiled caller (SYRK, SYR2K) hands down, hence such tiles reach BLAS by default while a standalone small matrix still reaches the generators. `LIBXS_GEMM_BACKEND=1` or `=2` requests the respective generator regardless.

 Automatic takes the MKL JIT only when `kernel_shape` covers the whole operation.
 MKL's JIT kernels assume the operands are resident and neither pack nor prefetch, which suits a standalone small matrix